 A favorite facial oil for dry to normal skin combines a tablespoon of jojoba oil, two drops of geranium essential oil, a drop of frankincense essential oil, and a drop of myrrh essential oil.
 A good facial oil for normal to oily skin combines a tablespoon of jojoba oil, three drops of lavender, and three drops of ylang-ylang essential oil.
 Apply before bedtime with fingertips, using gentle circular motions.

 To deep cleanse the face after normal washing, prepare a home steam facial.
 Add three drops of eucalyptus essential oil and three drops of lavender essential oil to a pot of boiling water that has been removed from heat source.
 Drape a towel over head and lean over pot.
 Do not get so close that face is burned.
 About twelve to eighteen inches is safe.
 Always use common sense when in the kitchen!
+Stay under the towel for five or six minutes.
+Pat dry.

 Fresh and dried herbs may also be used in a steam facial.
 Try chamomile, rose, comfrey, lavender, sage, rosemary, or calendula.
 Steam the face for five to eight minutes.
 Rinse with cold water and follow with a good moisturizing cream or oil.
 Herbal steam facials are best when done on a weekly basis.